 Schools as sites of learning play a big role in attracting students.
 Our interviews and discussions with the community revealed that many government schools in the district had only two rooms and two to three teachers.
-Some schools even had only one room and one teacher.
 This places serious constraints upon service delivery.
 The education department claims that the current government has shown serious commitment to education and stepped up efforts to address the issues of access, quality, and affordability.
 Schools for girls and boys across the district receive special attention and it is ensured through increased monitoring that teachers come to school regularly.
-The Punjab

-Education Foundation (PEF) and Danish schools are evidence that educational facilities are functional and provide education to the poorest of the poor.
-The community while acknowledging government's increased interest in education, also calls it partial, inadequate, and selective.
+While the community acknowledges the government's increased interest in education, it deems it partial, inadequate, and selective.
 The state of education in the district, they argue, has yet to see a radical improvement.
 PEF schools and some public schools that have been declared model facilities have definitely improved service delivery, but their number is small and outreach limited.
 Around them, at a short distance, there are schools that present a picture of neglect and unresponsiveness.
 Enrolment rates are low and the number of out-of-school children markedly high.
 The government fails to take into account supply and demand factors that keep children out of school.